Michigan Wolverines football statistical leaders

 The lists of Michigan Wolverines football statistical leaders identify individual statistical leaders of the Michigan Wolverines football program in various offensive categories, including passing, rushing, and receptions.
 Within those areas, the lists identify single-game, single-season and career leaders in yardage, number (receptions, rushes or passes), and touchdowns.
 Statistics accumulated after transferring from or before transferring to Michigan are not included here.

 The Michigan Wolverines football program is a college football team that represents the University of Michigan in the National Collegiate Athletic Association's Big Ten Conference.

 Passing leaders.
 Michigan's career leader in passing yardage is Chad Henne with 9,715 passing yards from 2004 to 2007.
 Henne also holds the career records in completions (828) and touchdown passes (87).
 John Navarre holds the records for passing yards in a single season (3,331), set during the 2003 season.
 Devin Gardner holds the record for passing yards in a single game (503) against Indiana in 2013.
 Tom Brady holds the school's record for most completions in a game, having completed 34 passes against Alabama in the 2000 Orange Bowl.

 Rushing leaders.
 Michigan's career leader in rushing yards is Mike Hart with 5,040 rushing yards from 2004 to 2007.
 Hart also holds the career record with 1,050 carries.
 Tim Biakabutuka holds the single-season record with 1,818 rushing yards during the 1995 season.
 Ron Johnson holds the single-game record with 347 rushing yards in a game against Wisconsin during the 1967 season.
 Willie Heston, who played on Fielding H. Yost's "Point-a-Minute" teams from 1901 to 1904, holds the career record for rushing touchdowns with 72.
-Albert Herrnstein holds the records for most rushing touchdowns in a season (26) and in a single game (7), having set those records for the 1902 team.
+Blake Corum holds the records for most rushing touchdowns in a season (27), setting the record during Michigan’s 2023 national championship campaign.
+Albert E. Herrnstein owns the single-game touchdown record (7), having set the mark for the 1902 team.